|Letters to the Editor...

-The Mid-county Memo is your newspaper.
-We want to hear from you.
-Discuss an important issue, respond to a request for comment or address a concern you want to call to the attention of the community.
-Letters to the editor will always be edited for space, style, grammar and issues of clarity.
-Please include your full name and identify the neighborhood in which you reside.
-We prefer e-mailed letters to the editor sent to Darlene Vinson at firstname.lastname@example.org.
-Please put “Letter to the editor” in the subject line.
-You may also mail your letter to 3510 N.E.
-134th Ave., Portland, OR 97230.
-Deadline for the May issue is Sunday, April 15.
+The Mid-county Memo is your newspaper, and we want to hear from you.
+Discuss an important issue or address a concern you want to call the communitys attention to.
+Please include a name, address, and phone number.
+We prefer e-mailed letters to the editor sent to Darlene Vinson, at email@example.com.
+Please put letter to the ed in the subject line.
+You may also mail complete information to 3510 N.E.
+134th Ave., Portland, OR, 97230.

 I have a neighbor who has moved away from this district and know of others who are contemplating leaving Multnomah County.
 State income taxes, property taxes, high water costs and taxes added to utility bills make it difficult for those on fixed incomes to make ends meet.

 There is enough money to use for schools, police and the courts if expenditures are either delayed or reduced on projects that are non-crucial at this time.

 My message to Mayor Katz is to please stop trying to spruce up the West side of the Willamette River.
 We just cannot afford it at this time.
 You are focused on that area of Portland, but far more of us live in the metropolitan area, outside of downtown.
 We need all the help we can get.